 Bagan deserves at least 2 days (3 nights) of your attention.
 Some travelers stay longer.
 We spent three days there (including a trip to Mt.
 Popa).

-Boat from Bagan to Mandalay
+Cruise from Bagan to Mandalay on Irrawaddy river

 To Bagan from Yangon

 If you travel to Bagan directly from Yangoon, there are several options.
 The journey by bus takes 10 hours, by train around 18 hours.
 The easiest way is to fly.
-You can book online all tickets here.
+You can book all online tickets here.

 Mandalay has disappointed us a little bit.
 It’s a big city where tourists are seen as a good source of money.
 Taxi drivers are sometimes rude, and the entrance fee is paid everywhere.
 However, there are still some places worth visiting.